 With sufficient experience, workers in the foundry industry can join a supervisory role.
 There are also openings for alternate career paths as hand core-makers or moulders, and patternmakers.
 New jobs will emerge to replace workers who quit and supply a steady stream of workers for recently constructed foundries.

 You are likely to be employed by independent foundries that produce quality castings to provide them to other manufacturing companies.
 You may work as part of a large company or an old-school factory.
 Many companies also require foundry workers to craft the final product.
 An example of this includes, the agricultural or automobile industry and their requirement of parts for equipment or engine blocks.

-Can I Become a Foundry Worker?
+How To Become a Foundry Worker

 Foundry Worker Salary Data